nixeeta/resume-with-ai/README.md

-Here's a clean, professional **README.md** for your **AI Resume Builder** GitHub repo, structured based on the project, features, tech stack, and screenshots you provided:

----

 # AI Resume Builder 🎯

 A responsive, interactive web application for building, previewing, and exporting professional resumes.
 Designed with clean architecture, real-time editing to simplify the resume creation process.